-The recent unprecedented floods in Queensland and New South Wales have had devasting effects on a range of homes, businesses and industries.
-If your home or business has been damaged by this event, we can assist you in providing expert advice and guiding you to ensure that you obtain the best possible outcome for your insurance claim.
+The recent unprecedented floods in Queensland and New South Wales have had devasting effects on a range of homes, businesses, and industries.
+If your home or business has been damaged by this event, we can assist you by providing expert advice and guiding you to ensure that you obtain the best possible outcome for your insurance claim.
 By obtaining legal advice, you may avoid being underpaid or your insurance claim denied).

 The Initial Steps